 FinCEN has successfully developed algorithms to identify transactions associated with multiple types of illicit financial activity, including money laundering, terrorist financing, and cybercrime.
 FinCEN also uses algorithms to examine filing patterns across financial sectors.
-This analysis supports a broad range of objectives, identifying trends and patterns of illicit financial activity to the detection of institutions that may require additional regulatory oversight.
+This analysis supports a broad range of objectives from the identification of trends and patterns of illicit financial activity to the detection of institutions that may require additional regulatory oversight.

-FinCEN continues to develop and expand the use of automated business rules to surface high-value reports of illicit financial activity.
+FinCEN continues to develop and expand the use of automated business rules to surface high value reports of illicit financial activity.
 The term "business rule" refers to automated queries or algorithms designed to screen incoming Bank Secrecy Act (BSA) filings against established criteria to identify high priority filings likely to require further review or analysis.
-FinCEN reviewed rule findings internally and distributed them to external stakeholders, such as domestic law enforcement and foreign FIU partners.
-FinCEN's business rules play a vital role in identifying and disseminating timely financial intelligence to combat threats such as terrorist financing, money laundering, cyber threats, and other illicit financial activity.
+FinCEN reviewed rule findings internally and distributed to external stakeholders, such as domestic law enforcement and foreign FIU partners.
+FinCEN's business rules play a vital role in the identification and dissemination of timely financial intelligence to combat threats such as terrorist financing, money laundering, cyber threats, and other illicit financial activity.